Depending on the objectives of audit, we can classify audits by SAI India into:

 As computer technology has advanced, Government organisations have become increasingly dependent on computerised information systems to carry out their operations and to process, maintain, and report essential information.
 As a consequence, the reliability of computerised data and of the systems that process, maintain and report these data are a major concern to audit.
 IT Auditors evaluate the reliability of computer generated data supporting financial statements and analyse specific programs and their outcomes.
 In addition, IT Auditors examine the adequacy of controls in information systems and related operations to ensure system effectiveness.
 IT Audit is the process of collecting and evaluating evidence to determine whether a computer system has been designed to maintain data integrity, safeguard assets, allows organisational goals to be achieved effectively, and uses resources efficiently.
 SAI India has carried out more than 250 IT audits till now.

-According to World Bank, environment audit is a methodical examination of environmental information about an organization, a facility or a site, to verify whether, or to what extent, they conform to specified audit criteria.
+Environment audit is a methodical examination of environmental information about an organization, a facility or a site, to verify whether, or to what extent, they conform to specified audit criteria.
 The criteria may be based on local, national or global environmental standards.
 Thus, it is a systematic process of obtaining and evaluating information about environmental aspects.
-The International Organisation of Supreme Audit Institutions (INTOSAI) framework definition of environment auditing is:

 SAI India has conducted more than 200 environment audits till now on issues relating to biodiversity, waste management, water pollution etc.